Kho Ping Hoo: Setting and characterization

-The majority of Kho's works were set in China and used Chinese names.
-Having only travelled to mainland China in 1985, he drew his inspiration predominantly from maps of the country, as well as English- and Dutch-language texts on its history.
-Kho was meticulous in detailing fashions and hairstyles, which were markers of social position.
-For many readers, Kho's novels were their primary source of information on Chinese culture, geography, and values.
+The majority of Kho's works were set in China and used Chinese names for characters.
+(Note: According to figures released by Gema in 1995, Kho published 122 stories set in China and 41 set outside of China (Yatim 2012).
+Meanwhile, Suryana, Krishnapatria & Mariamurti (2023) give 127 stories set in China and 25 set in the Malay Archipelago.)
+Having only travelled to mainland China in 1985, he drew his inspiration predominantly from maps of the country, English- and Dutch-language texts on its history, and imported works of Hong Kong and Taiwanese cinema.
+Kho sought to integrate historical facts into his stories; for instance, according to the Indonesian literary critic Myra Sidharta, he was meticulous in detailing the fashions and hairstyles that were used as markers of social position.
+Nonetheless, he did make some errors in presenting the nation's history and geography.